7 Icebreaker Games for the Classroom

 Bonus idea: Place Value ‘Who Am I’

-There are so many ice breaker games out there for young and old.
+There are so many icebreaker games for kids out there for young and old.
 If you have one you love to play with your class, please share!
 One can never have too many games in their teaching toolbox.

 If you are looking for more ideas or help with planning the start of the school year you will want to read these posts next: